OpenStickCommunity/Hardware/Trains Vewlix Stuff/Vewlix NESiCA NFC Reader/README.md

 There is a good amount of documentation inside the sketch about what everything does and how to use it.

-As a summart, when you tap a card or sticker the sketch will check the UID.
+As a summary, when you tap a card or sticker the sketch will check the UID.
 If the UID is in the allowed list it will make the LEDs (if you have them connected) turn green and do the inputs you have specified in the sketch.
 If the UID is not in the allowed list it will make the LEDs (if you have them connected) turn red.
 When an allowed UID is tapped it will process a series of inputs that can be used to do many things on a connected controller.

 My examples are simple and allow you to input single buttons but you can also do a series of buttons to launch a game, press a combination of buttons for a shortcut or even press buttons that are not otherwise connected to your setup.